Restrained Dutch mark air tragedy in sorrow rather than anger

 In the French city of St Etienne, riders of the Dutch Belkin team observed a minute's silence and wore black arm bands before Friday's stage of the Tour de France cycle race.

-At Schiphol Airport, life returned to normal with passengers checking in for Friday's flight MH17 to Kuala Lumpur.
+At Schiphol Airport, life was returning to normal, with passengers checking in for Friday's flight MH17 to Kuala Lumpur.
 Some expressed nervousness before the journey.

 "I guess I will go with my gut feeling," said Angela Molina, as she and her son Tristan waited to fly reluctantly to Melbourne via Kuala Lumpur.
 "I don't want to go on ...
 He doesn't want to go on either," she said of her son.